forcedotcom/LightningTestingService/README.md

  * `jasmineReporter.resource` — Another JavaScript IIFE, used to adapt Jasmine’s results into formats expected by LTS and Salesforce DX.
  * `testutil.resource` — A collection of utilities for use within your test specs.
 They provide Lightning component-specific functions that make it easier to test your custom components from a test context.

-If you’re already experienced with setting up another test framework, adapting the pilot Jasmine examples should take you a day or so, but not longer.
+If you’re already experienced with setting up another test framework, adapting the Jasmine examples should take you a day or so, but not longer.
 We’d be thrilled to hear more about your adventures with Mocha and other JavaScript test frameworks!